Thinking about where you would like to ride?

 Those wishing to avoid the more strenuous climbs can avoid Sixhills by taking the track at Holtham Garrs, passing Croppersgoss and on into Hainton.

-Cycle 6km South to Lissington and TR to Wickenby (9km) Continue on to Snelland , Reasby and Stainton by Langworth (16km) Cross the A158 and continue to Newball and then circuit Hardy Gang Wood, 2nd exit TL for Apley (21km) and TL for Goltho.
-Continue to the B1202 and TL , ride into Wragby.(26km)
+Cycle south to Lissington and turn right to Wickenby.
+Continue on to Snelland , Reasby and Stainton by Langworth (16km).
+Cross the A158 and continue to Newball and circuit Hardy Gang Wood.
+At 2nd exit turn left for Apley (21km) and again for Goltho.
+Follow signs for Wragby to the B1202 and turn left (north) , to ride into Wragby.(26km)

-Take refreshments at the Corn Dolly or other.
+Take refreshments at the Corn Dolly, the public house or other cafe.

-Take the A157 for 1km and TL for West Torrington and bare L out of the village (31km) then at the staggered junction (33km) TL for Lissington, TR on the B1202 and TL in Lissington and (35km) TR for Middle Rasen (41km)
+Leave Wragby on the A157 for 1km and turn left for West Torrington and bare left out of the village (31km).
+At the staggered junction (33km) at Bleasby Moor turn left for Lissington and right on the B1202.
+At the White Hart PH turn left and (35km) take the right turn for Middle Rasen (41km)